 4 A farm is a very small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is no more than $250,000.

-Download the chart above in a printable format here.
+Download the Compliance Dates chart in a printable format.

 Before the compliance date, every covered farm that does not qualify for an exemption must have a supervisor (such as a farm owner/operator) complete a standardized food safety training program.
 The Produce Safety Alliance Grower Training Course is one way to satisfy this requirement.